lambdaclass/lambda_ethereum_consensus/README.md

 ## Live Metrics

-When running the node, metrics are available at [`http://localhost:9568/metrics`](http://localhost:9568/metrics) in Prometheus format.
+When running the node, use the `--metrics` flag to enable metrics at [`http://localhost:9568/metrics`](http://localhost:9568/metrics) in Prometheus format.

 ### Grafana